randyrossi/bmc64/README.md

 # USB Button / Hotkey Function Mapping

 You can assign functions to USB buttons or HotKey Combinations.
 HotKey combinations are LeftControl + F1,3,5,7.
-Not all functions are available as HotKey assignemnts.
+Not all functions are available as HotKey assignments.
 The functions available are:

 Function | Description | Availability
 ---------|-------------|-------------